sparkflows/sparkflows-docs/docs/tutorials/data-exploration/housing-data-exploration.rst

 --------
 The below workflow:

-* Reads the Housing dataset
+* Reads the Housing dataset.
-* Calculates summary statistics for important variables
+* Calculates summary statistics for important variables.
-* Creates a histogram to show the distribution of the Sale Price variable
+* Creates a histogram to show the distribution of the Sale Price variable.
-* Creates a graph to show the relationship between Sale Price and Basement Square Footage
+* Creates a graph to show the relationship between Sale Price and Basement Square Footage.
-* Creates a matrix to show the correlation between important variables
+* Creates a matrix to show the correlation between important variables.
-* Flags outliers in Ground Living Area and graphs the results
+* Flags outliers in Ground Living Area and graphs the results.

 .. figure:: ../../_assets/tutorials/data-engineering/data-exploration-housing-data/1.PNG
    :alt: titanic-data-cleaning
-   :width: 60%
+   :width: 65%

 Reading Housing Dataset
 ---------------------